 FLTC is a charity registered in Scotland and has directors appointed by both the oil & gas and fishing industries.
 Together, with the support of an executive chairman, the directors manage the company’s activities and determine how funds should be invested and spent.
 To ensure transparency and provide regulatory context, the Offshore Petroleum Regulator for Environment and Decommissioning (OPRED), on behalf of all relevant government departments, has nominated an observer to the board.

 Fishing Safely in Changing European Waters 2016-2019 (“the project”)

-FLTCS promote the project which includes provision of FishSAFE Information, support for the Kingfisher Fortnightly Bulletin and the Yellow Card, development of new terminology and symbology for oil and gas hazards during and after decommissioning and provision of enhanced images of hazards.
+FLTCS has promoted the project which includes provision of FishSAFE Information, support for the Kingfisher Fortnightly Bulletin and the Yellow Card, development of new terminology and symbology for oil and gas hazards during and after decommissioning and provision of enhanced images of hazards.

-The project will enhance the safety of fishermen and help reduce the risk of damage to fishing vessels, their gear and to oil and gas infrastructure.
-It will also reduce the risk of harm to the environment.
+The project has enhanced the safety of fishermen and helped reduce the risk of damage to fishing vessels, their gear and to oil and gas infrastructure.
+It also reduced the risk of harm to the environment.

-The European Union through the European Maritime and Fisheries Fund will provide £145,000 towards the costs of the project and the Scottish Government will fund part of the costs.
+The European Union through the European Maritime and Fisheries Fund provided £145,000 towards the costs of the project and the Scottish Government also funded part of the costs.

 The European Union and the Scottish Government have also provided part of the costs of the FishSAFE unit.